-GBRJ Substitute Teaching
+Substitute Teaching

 Qualified substitute teachers shall be secured for the district.

-The superintendent may meet with potential substitutes before the start
+The superintendent or the superintendent's designee may meet with potential substitutes before the start of each school year.

-The superintendent and principals shall compile a list of available substitute teacher, and each principal shall have a current copy.
+The principals shall compile a list of available substitute teachers, and each principal shall have a current list.

-Principals or other designated employees, shall be responsible for obtaining substitute teachers from the list and employing them as needed.
+Principals or other designated employees shall be responsible for obtaining substitute teachers from the list and employing them as needed.